 Starting over.
 Trying something new.
 These two phrases often evoke fear of change and of the unknown.
 And though we often resist change, it’s one of the few things in life that’s constant.
 These five Mid-Missourians have pushed through doubt, grief, injury, and divorce to create positive transformation for themselves and those they love.

-Pictured from left: Christine Kiefer, Jen Rachow, Lance Lanier, Caroline Perez, and Misty Phillips.
+Pictured from left: Christine Kiefer, Jen Rachow, Lance Lanier, and Caroline Perez.

 Advocating for People in Crisis

 After earning her criminal justice degree from Truman State University, Christine Kiefer started working as a probation and parole officer in St. Louis.
 “I loved my job,” she says.
 “I learned so much about the world, human behavior, and the idea that good people make mistakes.”